mdblp/blip/README.md

 Attach these 2 pods to a volume and use an init container to copy the app files (lambda script + static dist) on the volume.
 `docker run -v blip:/www --env-file .docker.env blip-deployment "-c" "cd server && npm run gen-lambda && cp -R /dist/static /www && cp -R /dist/lambda /static"`

+### Deploy to aws cloud front
+To publish blip to CloudFront the simplest solution is to build the docker image provided under ./cloudfront-dist and use it.
+1. From the root folder execute: `docker build -t blip-deploy -f cloudfront-dist/Dockerfile.deployment .`
+1. Prepare an environment file that contains the configuration for the environment you want to deploy to.
+You can use the template provided in ./cloudfront-dist/docker.template.env.
+1. Execute the docker image built just above: `docker run --env-file ./cloudfront-dist/deployment/cf-blip.env -it blip-deploy`
+Et voila, the deployment starts.
+Of course you need credentials for the aws account you target ;)

 ## Documentation for developers